AndyFilter/LatencyMeterRefreshed/README.md

 - A photoresistor (I don't think the type really matters, but mine seems to be working from 300Ω to 5MΩ).
 - Like a 500Ω resistor (Not required.
 On Arduino Uno you can use built-in pullup resistor).
 - A button.
-- Windows 10 / 11(not tested) and basic knowledge of using it.
+- Windows 10 / 11(not tested) or Linux and basic knowledge of using it.

 # How to install
 1. Make sure you are in possession of an **Arduino** or other microcontroller that allows for serial communication with a PC.
 2. Connect the Arduino to the other elements as follows: